gudnuf/bolt12-prism/README.md

 _see `datastore`, `listdatastore`, and `deldatastore` from the [CLN docs](https://lightning.readthedocs.io/)._

+### updateprism

+**updateprism offer_id members**

+Replaces the array of members in a preexisting prism with the members array that gets passed.

 ## Testing and Experimenting

 The two ways I would recommend playing around with this plugin are the [roygbiv-stack](https://github.com/) and the [startup_regtest](https://github.com/ElementsProject/lightning/blob/master/contrib/startup_regtest.sh) script from the lightning repo.